base0010/restapidocs/index.rst

 Becoming a Semahpore Network Host
 =================================

-What Is A Semaphore Host?
+**What Is A Semaphore Host?**

-A Semaphore Host is an individual or entity that deploys physical nodes and radio hardware to provide Semaphore Network decentralized internet services to end-users.
+A Semaphore Host is an individual or entity that deploys nodes and radio hardware to help provide Semaphore Network decentralized internet service and "coverage" to end-users.

-What Are The Physical Prerequisites to Become a Host?
+**What are the Prerequisites to Become a Host?**
-Hosts provide three basic types of physical world capital that host's provide to the network; this capital is utilized as dentralized internet services by network subscribers.
+Hosts need to provide three basic types of physical world capital that host's provide to the network; this capital is utilized to provide dentralized internet services by network subscribers.

-Physical Space:
+Physical Space
-This is usually outdoor space high up and with the clearest Line-of-Sight to potential end-users.
-"Vertical Infrastructure"
+  You will need a place to put the radio units, host nodes can stay inside But generally radio untis will need to be placed in an outdoor space high up and with the clearest Line-of-Sight to provide maximum efficienty to end-users. ie. "Vertical Infrastructure"

-Internet Access:
+Internet Access
-A host's Semaphore unit will need a general outbound internet connection.
-Please check with your providers ToS
+  In order to access the "traditional" internet a host's will need a general outbound internet connection.
+IPFS only nodes and various other
+  mechanisms will not require this.

-Radio Hardware:
+Radio and Node Hardware
-Various combinations of radio hardware and deployments are left up to hosts.
+  Various combinations of radio and node hardware and deployments are left up to hosts.
+But the basic requirements are as follows;

+**Hardware**
+______________________

+Node Hardware
+  The node hardware will be capable of monitorinig the on-chain Semaphore Subscriber Registry as well as a fork of what's known in cellular as an EPC/CN [and for WiFi a fork of wpa_supplicant].
+  *This can be accomplished on limited hardware such as a raspbery pi.*

+Radio Hardware
-Semaphore Network supports BOTH COTS (common off the shelf) and FOSS (FPGA + SDR) radio frontends for hosting network coverage.
+  Semaphore Network suppots **both** COTS (common off the shelf) regardless of brand or manufacturer and FOSS (FPGA + SDR) radio frontends for hosting network coverage.
+Semaphore is also band and region agnostic.

+Hardware Freedom
-You are free to choose what works best for your wallet, local DAO community and radio frequency regulations; up to and including running completely FOSS hardware.
+  You are free to choose what works best for your wallet, local DAO community and country's radio frequency regulations; up to and including running a completely FOSS hardware stack.

-Generally speaking any eNodeB hardware (cellular equivilant of an access point) is compatible with the Semaphore Network Protocol.
-We do not gatekeep across hardware, locality or RF frontend.
+Generally speaking any eNodeB hardware (cellular equivilant of an access point) is compatible with the Semaphore Network Cellular Protocol; [WiFi specs requires 802.11w and wpa_supplicant].

+**We do not gatekeep across hardware, locality or RF frontend**

 List of Tested eNodeB Hardware:
 Baicells Nova227 (CBRS)